campudus/grud-aggregator/README.md

 * `options` is an object containing:
   * `excludeBacklinks` (`Boolean`, optional) - Defaults to false.
 This option will exclude all backlinks from another table, meaning if a cyclic link occurs, this link will not add new entities to the filtered table.
+Most of the time you will want to use `filterBacklinks` instead of removing all columns containing a link to the first table.
   * `filterBacklinks` (`Boolean`, optional) - Defaults to false.
 This option will exclude all backlinks from another table if the entity is not already in the first table.
 You want to use this option when you want to keep links to the first table but remove all links to entities that do not match your initial `predicate`.